 - Go to a circus or production where you can have a seat far enough away that you can look on the object of your fear from afar and recognize that it can do nothing to harm you.

-For more advanced treatment for the fear of clowns, you can seek professional counseling.
-Finding a therapist is as simple as consulting your preferred search engine.
+If your situation requires more than self-help, we recommend professional mental health counseling.
+Finding a therapist is as simple as consulting your preferred search engine for a local counselor.

 Online therapy is becoming more widespread if that's an option you'd like to look into.
 For more information, see our BetterHelp online therapy review.